JuliHyro-Studios/BoxaraXLibrary.GenenicLib.LTS/AuthorInfo.md

 ## 📖 About

-**BoxaraXLibrary** is a collection of utility libraries and system tools designed to support the development of .NET applications, with a focus on:

-- **CLI & Shell Tools** — Building interactive command-line applications
-- **System Utilities** — Common system-level components
+**JuliHyro Studios Workspace** is a development organization focused on building high-quality **.NET utilities, system tools, and reusable libraries**.

+We specialize in creating lightweight, cross-platform solutions for developers, engineers, and power users — with a strong emphasis on:

+- **Simplicity** — Clean APIs, minimal dependencies
+- **Performance** — Optimized for speed and memory efficiency
+- **Extensibility** — Built with customization and integration in mind
-- **Developer Productivity** — Tools that streamline development workflows
+- **Developer Experience** — Intuitive design, fluent interfaces, clear documentation

-The project provides reusable, lightweight, and cross-platform components for .NET developers.

 ---